Visiting Woodlands Family Theme Park in South Devon

 Woodlands has a range of small theme park rides like a swinging pirate ship, bumper boats, vertical drop rides and slides, a toboggan run and tractor rides.
 Don’t expect rollercoasters.

 What Woodlands does brilliantly is outdoor adventure playgrounds.
 There are themed play areas suitable for toddlers and teens all over this woodland site.
-This is where we focused much of our time when we visited early in July – the kids were shrieking with excitement to be let loose on the Toddlers Village and Ninja Towers adventure playgrounds.

 There’s also a zoo farm, falconry centre with daily displays in the summer season, adventure golf, a mirror maze and huge indoor soft play areas for kids of all ages.